Segment text into smaller units.

 When the minimum block size does not evenly divide the number of total units in a text, the block sizes will not be exactly equal.
 However, it will still be the case that no block will has more than one unit more than any other block.
 The extra units get allocated to the first segments in the split.

-Sentences and tokens are defined by the filter
+Sentences and tokens are defined by the filter argument.

-The documentation for text_tokens
+The documentation for text_tokens describes the

 tokenization rules.
 For sentence boundaries, see the